Nishant-Ramakuru/academic_website/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text: I’m a Robotics Engineer working at HALCON in the Research & Development department.
 I hold a MSc in Robotics and Autonomous Systems from University of Bristol, where I worked on multi-agent systems, game theory, evolutionary algorithms and artificail intelligence.
-Prior to this I worked as a Machine Learning Engineer at ALGO8 after passing out from the International Institute Of Information Technology, Pune, with a BEng in electronics.
+Prior to this I worked as a Machine Learning Engineer at ALGO8 after passing out from the International Institute Of Information Technology, Pune, with a BEng in electronics. asdffads
       {style="text-align: justify;"}
     design:
-      columns: '2'
+      columns: '3'

   - block: contact
     id: contact